Last Source Alignment Review: May 2026

 NFPA 70 Optional-Method Dwelling Load Workflow

-The live residential load engine is aligned to NEC optional-method demand logic for single-family dwelling service sizing, panel-capacity review, and field-facing load schedule support.
+The live Residential Load Calculator is aligned to NEC 220.82 optional-method demand logic for dwelling service sizing, panel-capacity review, HVAC/appliance/EV load treatment, and field-facing load schedule support.

 Current source family